rawho/portfolio-jekyll/_blogs/New-github-cli-is-out-now.md

 permalink: /blogs/how-to-use-github-cli
 title: How to use Github Newly released CLI
 img_path: /static/images/blogs/GitHubCLI_SocialCard_VersionNumber_NoSubLine_v2.png
+meta_desc: how to use github cli ??
+GitHub CLI. gh is GitHub on the command line.
+It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.
+GitHub CLI brings GitHub to your terminal.
+It reduces context switching, helps you focus, and enables you to more easily script and create your own workflows.
-description: GitHub CLI brings GitHub to your terminal.
+description: GitHub CLI. gh is GitHub on the command line.
+It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.
+GitHub CLI brings GitHub to your terminal.
 It reduces context switching, helps you focus, and enables you to more easily script and create your own workflows.
 tag1: github
 tag2: cli
 ---